 Outdoor Summer Activities for Kids

 When it comes to activities, aim for a balance between parent-led entertainment and self-directed play.
 Having fun together strengthens family bonding and independent, or child-led, play fosters creativity, critical thinking and problem-solving skills.
+There are a variety of educational activities and fun things to do in Sacramento with kids that you can do this summer.
 Here are some ideas to create fun-filled days outside.

 Summer Bucket List